By Martin Johnes (Swansea University) and Alex Jackson (National Football Museum)

 England teams were picked by a selection committee of fourteen administrators who voted on the team, showing little consistency but much experimentation and confusion and a desire to ensure teams were not overly dominated by professionals.
+Earlier in 1925 selectors had also come under some pressure from the press to look at talent in the third division.
 In 1930, the Athletic News noted that in the eleven seasons after the Great War 145 players were chosen by England and that 66 were yet to win a second cap.

 The selectors were thus picking large numbers of players who they appeared to know little about and it is not impossible that Leslie was chosen without any knowledge of his colour.
 Leslie was playing in the third division (south) and would not have been very well known.
 One paper regarded his selection as a ‘surprise’, while another called the whole team ‘experimental’.

 There does not seem to be any evidence of an uproar in the press when Leslie did not join up with the team but the Daily Herald did seek further information about what had happened.
 It was informed by the FA that Leslie had never been selected.
 Yet the Press Association told the paper that its announcement of his selection had come from the Football Association.

 The Plymouth press had initially welcomed his selection but then dropped the story.
 One local reporter did, however, write: